 In Australia, Atomionics will expand nationwide with the strategic backing of Paspalis, establishing an office and building capabilities across the country.
 Early deployments and test-bedding opportunities are already underway in the Northern Territory on behalf of Paspalis, which offers vast potential to support humanity's critical mineral needs but remains underexplored.
 The deployment of Gravio enables rapid, high-resolution mapping of these expansive terrains, positioning the Northern Territory as a vital launchpad for scaling the technology across the broader Australian market.

 In North America, Atomionics will also establish a US office to expand its capabilities, focusing on resource exploration and potential dual-use applications for both commercial and defence sectors.
-With backing from investors like In-Q-Tel, Atomionics will explore opportunities in national security and strategic resource applications, advancing both commercial and government partnerships.
+With backing from investors like IQT, Atomionics will explore opportunities in national security and strategic resource applications, advancing both commercial and government partnerships.

 With this latest funding round, Atomionics is doubling down on global expansion and advancing the next generation of resource exploration.
 Commenting on the announcement, investors shared: